JohnTerragnoli/ECE382_Lab01/README.md

 #Lessons Learned

 1. I never knew peasant multiplication existed before but it makes me excited.
 2. Things stored as .byte variables at the beginning of the code will be save in ROM at 0xC000.
 This makes sense, but I never thought of a practical use for it before on my own.
+At first I kept typing the answers into a different location in RAM manually, and I'm really glad I don't have to do that anymore.

 The code for the final program may be seen here:
 [Final Code](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab01/master/main.asm)